Lepton and photon energy scale and resolution corrections based on the minimization of an analytical likelihood: IJazZ2.0: Introduction

 Decays of the \(Z\) boson into charged-lepton pairs, \zll with \(\ell\equiv e, \mu\), provide a primary in-situ reference for lepton energy or momentum calibration, owing to their large production rate and the precisely known \(Z\)-boson mass~\cite{PDG:2022}.
 The calibration is typically performed by constraining the reconstructed dilepton invariant-mass distribution to a reference line shape.
 However, the invariant mass depends simultaneously on the response of both leptons and is affected by the natural width of the \(Z\) boson, final-state radiation, and detector resolution effects.
 These features introduce correlations between scale and resolution parameters, complicating their simultaneous extraction in differential calibration schemes.

 The calibration strategy is based on a comparison between the lepton-energy scale measured in data and that predicted by a detailed detector simulation.
-Residual differences between data and simulation are interpreted as corrections to the energy scale and resolution and are extracted using \zll decays.
+Residual differences between data and simulation are interpreted as corrections to the energy scale and resolution and are extracted using \zll decays assuming that biases on the lepton angular properties are negligible, which is usually the case in collider experiments.
 Within the framework we propose, these residual mismodeling effects are assumed to induce approximately Gaussian distortions of the di-lepton invariant-mass distribution, referred to as smearing hereafter.

 The core of the method consists of describing the smearing effects using an analytical approach, enabling the construction of a fully analytic likelihood.
 Automatic differentiation techniques~\cite{autodiff} are then used to efficiently compute exact gradients with respect to all calibration parameters.